MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/financialCommon/MainAccount.md

 An account whose balance is displayed in major financial statements

-Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/financialCommon/MainAccount.cdm.json" target="_blank">GitHub</a>.
+Latest version (0.8.1) of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/financialCommon/MainAccount.cdm.json" target="_blank">GitHub</a>.

 ## Instances

-Instances of this entity are listed below:
+Instances of this entity are listed below.

-financialCommon/MainAccount
+/core/applicationCommon/foundationCommon/financialCommon/MainAccount.cdm.json/MainAccount

 ## Traits